WilbertVerhoeff/Growatt/README.md

 # Growatt
-Growatt ShineWifi modbus with ESPHome code to run native in Home Assistant
+Growatt ShineWifi modbus with ESPHome code to run native in Home Assistan.
+For questions or discussion please visit https://community.home-assistant.io/t/esphome-modbus-growatt-shinewifi-s/369171

 Thanks to Jethro Kairys https://github.com/jkairys/growatt-esp8266 for his work of the Arduino code and otti https://github.com/otti/Growatt_ShineWiFi-S for his work on the ShineWifi hardware.